razakpm/experiment-workspace/README.md

 # experiment-workspace
-vscode workspace for easy fetching present experiments
+A VSCode workspace to facilitate retrieving current experiments effortlessly.